laerling/config/README.md

 ## FIXMEs and TODOs
+- Terminal: Don't beep.
+Add /etc/modprobe.d/nobeep.conf with content "blacklist pcspkr" to hologram-base
-- DHCP (but no long waiting when IF down)
+- DHCP (but no long waiting when IF down) >See majewsky/system-configuration/holodeck-krikkit (also the # network setup: systemd-resolved is important!)
+- wpa_supplicant (see holodeck-krikkit)
+- eswitch: Force replacing .emacs.d by symlink when it's not a symlink
+- eswitch: When switching, ask if .emacs.d shall be replaced by symlink if it's not a symlink
 - Make make return non-zero when a holo-build failed
 - move aliases from bash.bashrc to fitting holograms (use #!/usr/bin/tee -a respectively)
 - Prompt user for password for laerling (passwd somehow doesn't work in the [[action]] hook)